denodrivers/postgres/docs/README.md

-A lot of effort was put into abstracting Transactions in the library, and the final result is an API that is both simple to use and offers all of the options and features that you would get by executing SQL statements, plus and extra layer of abstraction that helps you catch mistakes ahead of time.
+A lot of effort was put into abstracting Transactions in the library, and the final result is an API that is both simple to use and offers all of the options and features that you would get by executing SQL statements, plus an extra layer of abstraction that helps you catch mistakes ahead of time.

 #### Creating a transaction